Coin Standard

 The documentation refers to fungible tokens created on Sui using the Coin standard as "coins".
 For fungible tokens created on Sui using the Closed-Loop Token standard, the documentation uses the term "tokens".
 In practice, the terms for both these objects are often interchangeable.

-Use this appendix as a quick reference to compare the API of the coin
+Use this appendix as a quick reference to compare the API of the coin and token modules.

-Function | Coin | Token | Note |
+| Function | Coin | Token | Note |

 mint | + | + | Requires TreasuryCap |